mike-lischke/java2typescript/doc/features.md

 ## Numbers

 Single primitive numbers (byte, int, short, long, float, double) are always converted to `number`.
 To match Java semantics better there's one exception: `long`, which is converted to `bigint` (64bit).
 This creates a problem on TS side.
 There's no automatic conversion between a number and a bigint, like there is in Java.
 This must be solved manually, just like cases where Java does automatic boxing and unboxing of primitive types from/to their object type (e.g. `Integer` <-> `int`).
-To ease the process numerical classes (e.g. `Integer`) contain support for primitive coercion, which nonetheless must be triggered explicitly:
+To ease the process classes which wrap primitive values (e.g. `Integer`) contain support for primitive type coercion, which nonetheless must be triggered explicitly:

 ```typescript
 const i = new Integer(1);
 console.log(1 + +i); // Or alternatively: `1 + Number(i)`
 ```

 (note the extra `+` in front of `i`).
-The explicit coercion is not auto generated.
+The explicit type coercion is not auto generated.

 Numbers in arrays are converted directly according to their Java type.
 For example `int[]` is converted to `Uint32Array`.